guidopetri/chess-pipeline/README.md

 - Add signifier for tentative rating or not (is this even available?)
 - column for whether berserked or not in arena game
-- evals for checkmates (currently converting to nulls)
-  - how can we tell checkmate for black apart from checkmate for white?
 - More stats using python-chess `Visitors`
 - ~Use Lichess API directly (both JSON and PGN formats)?~
 - Add some of the Tableau graphs to the repo